loning/universe/README.md

 7. [Universe-Observer Relationship](06_universe_observer_relationship.md) - Universe-observer relationship in Quantum-Classical Dualism
 8. [Applications and Implications](07_applications_and_implications.md) - Applications and implications of Quantum-Classical Dualism
 9. [References](08_references.md) - Related references for Quantum-Classical Dualism
+10. [Destiny and Free Will](10_destiny_and_free_will.md) - Destiny and free will in Quantum-Classical Dualism
+11. [Quantum Entanglement Essence](11_quantum_entanglement_essence.md) - Quantum entanglement essence in Quantum-Classical Dualism
-10. [Application Theories](applications/) - Applications of the theory in various fields
+12. [Application Theories](applications/) - Applications of the theory in various fields
    - [Relationship Applications](applications/relationships/) - Quantum-classical explanations of interpersonal relationships
      - [Interpersonal Conflict Theory](applications/relationships/interpersonal_conflicts.md) - Quantum-classical nature of conflicts and resolution paths
      - Parent-Child Relationship Theory - Reproduction process and parent-child quantum entanglement